I have recently been binge watching television shows from

 different actresses.

 My initial fear was that Bong-sun would spend most of the series possessed by Soon-ae that there would be little room for any character development – Soon-ae possesses Bong-sun at the end of episode one and I worried it wouldn’t be until the final episode that the two finally separate.
 Thankfully, this wasn’t the case and, in fact, the two of them separate midway through the series.
 Bong-sun is, at first, frightened of Soon-ae, but eventually warms to her and gives Soon-ae permission to possess her body – she believes that it will, ultimately, benefit both of them – Soon-ae can settle her grudge and Bong-sun will get to be with Sun-woo.
-However, the downside to all of this is that Bong-sun doesn’t remember anything that happened while possessed.
+However, the downside to all of this is that Bong-sun doesn’t remember anything that happens while possessed.
 Sun-woo will often bring up something Bong-sun did while she was possessed, and Bong-sun has no idea what he is talking about.
-This creates an existential crisis: who is Sun-woo in love with: Bong-sun or Soon-ae.
+This creates an existential crisis - who is Sun-woo in love with: Bong-sun or Soon-ae?
 To further complicate matters, Soon-ae falls in love with Sun-woo and becomes jealous of Bong-sun.
 When Sun-woo is about to kiss Bong-sun, Soon-ae is overtaken by jealousy and pushes Bong-sun out of the way.
 She is appalled by her behavior and runs away, but it also apparent that she is dangerously close to turning into an evil spirit.

 With Soon-ae out of the picture and doing her own thing, it is now up to Bong-sun to discover her inner strength and begin to do things for herself.
 Sun-woo gives her the task of making an eggplant soup for the main dish; she is nervous at first and spends the entire night preparing the dish.
 It takes her multiple attempts to get it right, but finally she perseveres, and the dish is a success.
 She has finally achieved a personal victory, and this gives her a much-needed boost to her confidence.
 One of the show’s cleverest ideas is that Bong-sun and Sun-woo are already kindred spirits without even realizing it – Bong-sun has a blog where she, anonymously, shares recipes (one is for cabbage soup) and it turns out that Sun-woo regularly reads this blog.
 He even writes an encouraging comment.
 Later, when Bong-sun is feeling sick, he makes her the very same cabbage soup.